 - Too much air swallowing

 Air ingestion, whether via inhalation or the consumption of food and drinks, is inevitable.
 The problem lies when there is excessive, unnecessary, or inadvertent air swallowing.
 Some possible causes include –smoking, drinking through a straw, using Ill-fitting dentures, drinking fizzy drinks, chewing gum, or eating and drinking too fast.
-The amount of excess air can be minimized by avoiding these sources.
+Avoiding these sources can minimize the amount of excess air.

 - Incomplete Carbohydrate Digestion

 Carbohydrate malabsorption or incomplete carbohydrate digestion plays an essential role in non-specific abdominal complaints worldwide.
 Some of the symptoms commonly cited by these patients with undetermined gastrointestinal conditions include gas and bloating, pain, constipation, and diarrhea.

 The most common carbohydrates that cause gas and bloating are lactose, fructose, and sugar alcohol.
 Examples of sugar alcohol are sorbitol, xylitol, erythritol, and mannitol.
 Unlike regular sweeteners, these sugars are not completely absorbed or digested.
 Instead, they pass through the small intestine and get fermented when it reaches the large intestine.
 As for lactose intolerance, we will discuss it at greater length later on.

 - Celiac Disease

 Complex Carbohydrate Intolerance